mocks-server/website/versioned_docs/version-1.3.0/tutorials-dynamic.md

 ---
 id: tutorials-dynamic
 title: Adding dynamic fixtures
-original_id: tutorials-dynamic
 ---

 ## Preface

 This tutorial assumes that you have completed the ["Adding static fixtures tutorial"](tutorials-static.md).

 You have now all your static fixtures defined, but, what if you want your `/api/users/:id` api url to respond with the correspondant user without the need of changing the current behavior?

-This is **usually not recommended**, because you are going to implement almost a "real api", and maybe it should be better to shutdown the Mocks Server and connect the application to your real api, but for some special cases maybe you need to accomplish it.
+This is __usually not recommended__, because you are going to implement almost a "real api", and maybe it should be better to shutdown the Mocks Server and connect the application to your real api, but for some special cases maybe you need to accomplish it.

 Let's see how: